billythemusical/recode-fa22/modules/module-6/developing-locally.md

 ### The Command Line Interface

-Since Node.js doesn't use a traditional GUI like the web browser, you have to first get familiar with using the Command Line Interface, aka 'the command line.'
+Since Node.js doesn't use a traditional GUI like the web browser, you have to first get familiar with using the Command Line Interface (CLI), aka 'the command line.'
 On a Mac, the command line is accessed from the Terminal app, which can be found in the Applications folder.
-When you open it, you will see the command prompt which may look something like this `<computer name>: ~ <user name> $ █
+When you open it, you will see the command prompt which may look something like this:

 ![A command prompt on the MacOS's Terminal app.](./images/the-command-prompt.jpeg)

 What you're seeing is actually an entirely different operating system called Unix that lives on your Mac computer.
-It is text-based and has many built in programs that can all kinds of interesting and banal things.
-We'll play with a few now.
+Unix has many robust built-in functions that we can call by typing them into the command prompt.
+For example, `echo` followed by a string in quotes will simply print out the string to the 'standard output,' the equivalent of the console log.

+We can also pass special 'flags' to functions which are denoted by the addition of a single '-' or double dash '--'.
+A common flag that most functions accept is `--help` or `-h` for short.

 >Here is a more lengthy command line tutorial from Sam Lavigne's great course on web scraping called [Scrapism](https://scrapism.lav.io/intro-to-the-command-line/) which also addresses those working in Windows.
 ---